 This is a new expense section for the District to expense revenue to reserves.
-The first section is to clearly expense to reserves of the "Designated Revenue" from the revenue section.
+The first section is to clearly expense to reserves the "Designated Revenue" from the revenue section.
 The charges on Customer's bills (see designated revenue section for specific charges) that are to go to specific reserves for specific expenses/projects.
-This helps track and show the reserve amounts and growth for these designated reserves.
+This helps track and show the reserve accounts for this area.

 The second portion of this section is to show and track the expense to Reserves for other "non-designated" reserves.
-As per the approved rate schedule (August 2021), it calls for the District to put 4.1% of Usage rate to reserves and 1.8% of Base rate to reserves.
-The District also needs to build an emergency reserve identified in this section.
-The USBR Emergency reserve is identified as part of the contract with the Bureau for Muletown Conduit repairs.
+As per the approved rate schedule (August 2021), the District has a 4.1% of the Usage rate to reserves and 1.8% of Base rate to reserves identified here.
+The District needs to start putting money into an emergency reserve identified in this section.
+And the USBR Emergency reserve is identified as part of the contract with the Bureau for Muletown Conduit repairs.
 The District currently has a Certificate of Deposit that has the Bureau contracted amount in reserve.